 The dish makes a delicious meal with baked beans, or serve the hash with eggs in the morning.
 If you're looking for an easy, basic recipe for corned beef hash, this is an excellent choice.

 - 4 tablespoons butter

 - 3/4 cup chopped onion

 - 3 cups diced leftover potatoes

 - 1 to 2 tablespoons chopped fresh parsley

 - 1/4 teaspoon ground black pepper, or to taste

 - salt, to taste

-If you have leftover rutabaga, parsnip, or turnip from a corned beef meal, feel free to dice and add to the hash.
+- If you have leftover rutabaga, parsnip, or turnip from a corned beef meal, feel free to dice it and add to the hash.

-Cauliflower Rice Hash Omit the potatoes.
-Chop the cauliflower in a food processor or grate with a food grater to make rice-sized pieces.
+- Looking for a low carb option?
+Omit the potatoes.
+Chop a head of cauliflower in a food processor or grate with a box grater to make rice-sized pieces.
 Add the cauliflower to the sauteed onions and garlic.
 Proceed with the recipe.